xferra/linterhub.com-temp/CONTRIBUTING.md

 ### Body

 Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
-The body should include the full description for the change.
+The body should include the full description of the change.

 ### Footer